Identification of Gravitational-waves from Extreme Mass Ratio Inspirals: Data simulation

 EMRI waveforms can be represented by the complex time domain dimensionless strain $h(t)=h_{+}-i h_{\times}$, where $h_{+}$ and $h_{\times}$ are the normal transverse-traceless gravitational wave polarizations.
 The waveform $h(t)$ can then be written as~\cite{katz2021fast}

-where $_{-2}Y_{l m}(\theta, \phi)$ are the $-2$ spin-weighted spherical harmonics functions, $\theta$ is the source-frame polar viewing angle, $\phi$ is the source-frame azimuthal viewing angle, $\mu$ is the mass of the stellar-mass compact object, $d_L$ is the luminosity distance of the source in the observer frame, $l,m,n$ are the indices of the orbital angular momentum, the azimuth modes, and the radial modes, respectively, and $\Phi_{m n}=m \Phi_{\varphi}+n \Phi_{r}$ is the summation of the decomposed phases for each given mode.
-GW detection is more sensitive to the phase of the wave than to its amplitude.
-Thus, we are more interested in the phase evolution of the harmonics and we can sum over the index $l$ to obtain a simplified expression of the waveform
+where $_{-2}Y_{l m}(\theta, \phi)$ are the $-2$ spin-weighted spherical harmonics functions, $\theta$ is the source-frame polar viewing angle, $\phi$ is the source-frame azimuthal viewing angle, $\mu$ is the mass of the stellar-mass compact object, $d_L$ is the luminosity distance of the source in the observer frame, $l,m,n$ are the indices of the orbital angular momentum, the azimuth modes, and the radial modes, respectively.
+The phase $\Phi_{mn} = m \Phi_{\varphi} + n \Phi_{r}$ represents the summation of decomposed phases for each given mode.
+It is noteworthy that the index for the polar phase $\Phi_\theta$ is k = 0.
+In the search for GW signals, methods like the matched filtering are much more sensitive to the phase evolution than to the amplitude.
+Since the index $l$ only appears in the amplitude, while we are more interested in the phase, it would be convenient to absorb the $l-$dependency by summing over $l$.

 The adopted Schwarzschild eccentric waveform provides an accurate and fast calculation of EMRI waveforms required to verify the feasibility of the algorithm presented in this paper.
 In particular, when focusing on the sensitivity of detection algorithms to the orbital phase evolution.
 Therefore, we use these waveforms for the generation of the signal and for parameter extraction.